ninagroop/ninagroop-nextjs/content/home/index.md

 ![](stoolb-w.jpg '#position=relative;float=right;width=50%;margin=0 0 20px 20px;')

 - Writing & Editing – Thoughtful, intuitive support to shape your story, refine your voice, and say what matters
 - Grant Writing – Turning bold ideas into funded realities with clarity and heart
-- Life Coaching – Forward-looking, compassionate guidance for life’s transitions and turning points
+- Life Coaching – Forward-looking, compassionate guidance for life's transitions and turning points
 - My Writing – Poetry, essays, and true stories from a life of listening

-<strong>Let’s bring your ideas — and your story — to life.</strong>
+**Let's bring your ideas — and your story — to life.**

 <br />